Scroll down for answers to frequently asked questions on topics related to the University Archives and Records Management Program.

 I may need information from the records at the archives.
 How should I proceed?

 You have several choices depending on the nature of your need.

 If your needs are complex and require extensive research, a visit to the Bentley Historical Library may be appropriate.
-For example, preparation for a major anniversary often requires at least a few visits in order to understand the depth and breadth of resources available to you.
-Reference research requests can be submitted by email to email@example.com.
+For example, preparation for a significant anniversary often requires at least a few visits in order to understand the depth and breadth of resources available to you.
+Reference research requests can be submitted by email to firstname.lastname@example.org.